theREALdebater/eclat/doc/intro/future.md

 -----------------------------------------------------------------------------------------------
 # Future

-Hopefully, at some point, I’ll be able to implement .....
+Hopefully, at some point, Iï¿½ll be able to implement .....